Fees are current from 1st July 2024.

 Applicable fees:

-If less than 24 hours' notice is provided or you do not attend your appointment = 100% of the session fee
+Appointments cancelled or rescheduled with less than 24 hours' notice or if you do not attend your appointment = Full cost of the session fee

 To support flexibility and avoid cancellation fees, we offer several convenient options for cancelling appointments — including via phone, email, or SMS.
-We also provide courtesy appointment reminders sent with advance notice to enable clients sufficient time to contact us outside of 48 hour's notice to avoid a cancellation fee.
+As an added courtesy, we endeavour to send appointment reminders 4 days prior to your appointment so that you have ample time to let us know if you can't attend before the late notice period commences.

 The impact of late cancellations and missed appointments